Frequently Asked Questions

 How does the National Fund define “historic”?

 Generally, “historic” means properties at least 50 years of age.
 The National Fund has a flexible definition of “historic,” but you can find a more formal definition on the webpage of the National Register of Historic Places.
-Make your case for why your property is historic!
+We encourage applicants to make a case for why their property has historic, cultural, or architectural significance.